International Climate Blackboard

 The project is advancing in the context of the new recently announced EU and US climate change and clean energy goals and a common interest in their attainment, but no formal mechanisms to enable cooperation and mutual support across the range of high priority sectors, policies, instruments, and investments.

-The Center for Climate Strategies (CCS) is supporting the United States Agency for International Development (USAID) Municipal Energy Reform Project’s (MERP) Enhancing Capacity for Low Emission Development Strategies (EC LEDS) program in Ukraine as a subcontractor to International Resources Group (IRG), a wholly-owned subsidiary of Engility Corporation.
+CCS is supporting the United States Agency for International Development (USAID) Municipal Energy Reform Project’s (MERP) Enhancing Capacity for Low Emission Development Strategies (EC LEDS) program in Ukraine as a subcontractor to International Resources Group (IRG), a wholly-owned subsidiary of Engility Corporation.
 The USAID-funded project is designed to enhance Ukrainian energy security by working with national and sub-national authorities toward increased end-use energy efficiency, improved energy planning and increased use of clean energy from renewable sources.

 CCS is partnering with the Democratic Republic of the Congo (DRC) Ministry of Environment to provide outreach, capacity building, and startup assistance for a national Green Growth Plan and Low Emissions Development Strategy (LEDS).